Undergraduate Admissions Information

 Non-Discrimination Policy

-Carolina University is committed to maintaining an environment that is both loving and welcoming.
+Carolina University is committed to maintaining a loving and welcoming environment.
 Consistent with this goal and applicable laws, it is the university’s policy not to discriminate on the basis of race, sex, color, age, disability, veteran status, national and ethnic origin, or pregnancy or childbirth.
 Therefore, all educational and employment decisions are based on an individual’s abilities, qualifications, and agreement with CU’s mission and conduct policies.

 Transfer Policy